Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ## Reaction Roles
 > ❗❗❗ **This will bypass the Group Leadership/Join Request System**: This is intended for open groups but not limited to it! ❗❗❗

-The bot is able to run a reaction roles syustem that is compatable with auth and public users on a discord.
+The bot is able to run a reaction roles system that is compatible with auth and public users on a discord.
  - If a member is part of auth it will do auth syncing of roles
  - If a member is not found in auth and the reaction role message has the public flag set it will assign roles to anyone who reacts